MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parsewhereoperator.md

 ---
 title: parse-where operator - Azure Data Explorer
-description: Learn how to use the parse-where operator to parse the value of a string expression into one or more columns. ms.reviewer: alexans ms.topic: reference ms.date: 10/10/2021
+description: Learn how to use the parse-where operator to parse the value of a string expression into one or more calculated columns. ms.reviewer: alexans ms.topic: reference ms.date: 10/10/2021